yitzkoel/Lucid/README.md

 creat a Manager that can mange all the features classes basiclly the manager will be a handle that can create mult articals can downlaod html proccess them, desighn them() etc. add a shell class that will take care of shell user interface.

+Ideas:
+1. add to LLM client the ability to control the number of words per response and tempture.
+2. add the ability to recieve and send to a local server LLM (llama for example).